ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/email.rst

 Sending Multiple Emails
 ***********************

-If you are sending multiple emails in a function either for notifications or because each message has a separate message, then you should use the :meth:`Email::clear` function between each email to reset certain variables in the class.
+If you are sending multiple emails in a method either for notifications or because each message has a separate message, then you should use the :meth:`Email::clear` method between each email to reset certain variables in the class.
 If you do not, then it is possible that the emails will not be sent or sent incorrectly::